Kosmosius/Kosmosius/README.md

 - **Modern Reflections**: Drawing from *The Great Gatsby*, *To Kill a Mockingbird*, and *1984*, Kosmosius connects historical perspectives to modern societal issues, offering nuanced viewpoints on progress and regression.

 ### Conversing with Kosmosius
-Imagine a conversation where every response is laced with the wisdom of Aristotle, the storytelling prowess of Homer, and the ethical considerations of Kant.
+Imagine a conversation where every response is laced with the wisdom of *Aristotle*, the storytelling prowess of *Homer*, the ethical considerations of *Kant*, and all of the great writers and thinkers throughout history.
 Kosmosius listens attentively, understands the nuances of your questions, and responds with depth and clarity.
 Its insights not only provide answers but also encourage you to ponder and explore further, making each interaction a journey of discovery and enlightenment.

 ## Table of Contents